Capital Asset Advisory Services LLC Buys 1,784 Shares of Chevron Co. (NYSE:CVX)

-Capital Asset Advisory Services LLC grew its stake in shares of Chevron Co.
-(NYSE:CVX – Free Report) by 9.8% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 19,916 shares of the oil and gas company’s stock after purchasing an additional 1,784 shares during the period.
-Capital Asset Advisory Services LLC’s holdings in Chevron were worth $3,208,000 as of its most recent SEC filing.
+Capital Asset Advisory Services LLC increased its holdings in shares of Chevron Co.
+(NYSE:CVX – Free Report) by 9.8% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 19,916 shares of the oil and gas company’s stock after acquiring an additional 1,784 shares during the period.
+Capital Asset Advisory Services LLC’s holdings in Chevron were worth $3,208,000 at the end of the most recent reporting period.

-A number of other large investors have also recently modified their holdings of CVX.
-NorthCrest Asset Manangement LLC boosted its stake in Chevron by 247.8% during the second quarter.
-NorthCrest Asset Manangement LLC now owns 3,400 shares of the oil and gas company’s stock worth $25,000 after acquiring an additional 5,700 shares in the last quarter.
-DHJJ Financial Advisors Ltd. bought a new stake in Chevron during the third quarter worth about $35,000.
-Worth Asset Management LLC bought a new stake in Chevron during the first quarter worth about $36,000.
-HBC Financial Services PLLC bought a new stake in Chevron during the first quarter worth about $37,000.
-Finally, Mizuho Securities Co.
-Ltd. bought a new stake in Chevron during the second quarter worth about $50,000.
+Several other hedge funds have also bought and sold shares of the business.
+Cantor Fitzgerald Investment Advisor L.P raised its holdings in shares of Chevron by 85.1% during the first quarter.
+Cantor Fitzgerald Investment Advisor L.P now owns 159,115 shares of the oil and gas company’s stock valued at $25,908,000 after purchasing an additional 73,141 shares during the last quarter.
+Axiom Financial Strategies LLC raised its holdings in shares of Chevron by 25.2% during the first quarter.
+Axiom Financial Strategies LLC now owns 7,335 shares of the oil and gas company’s stock valued at $1,155,000 after purchasing an additional 1,476 shares during the last quarter.
+GQG Partners LLC raised its holdings in shares of Chevron by 4.7% during the first quarter.
+GQG Partners LLC now owns 40,538 shares of the oil and gas company’s stock valued at $6,598,000 after purchasing an additional 1,813 shares during the last quarter.
+Lumature Wealth Partners LLC raised its holdings in shares of Chevron by 43.5% during the first quarter.
+Lumature Wealth Partners LLC now owns 5,837 shares of the oil and gas company’s stock valued at $950,000 after purchasing an additional 1,770 shares during the last quarter.
+Finally, First Trust Advisors LP raised its holdings in shares of Chevron by 13.8% during the first quarter.
+First Trust Advisors LP now owns 2,068,600 shares of the oil and gas company’s stock valued at $336,830,000 after purchasing an additional 250,840 shares during the last quarter.
 Institutional investors own 68.87% of the company’s stock.

 Analyst Upgrades and Downgrades

-CVX has been the topic of several analyst reports.
-Morgan Stanley dropped their target price on shares of Chevron from $203.00 to $201.00 and set an “equal weight” rating on the stock in a research note on Tuesday, October 17th.
-BNP Paribas upgraded shares of Chevron from a “neutral” rating to an “outperform” rating and set a $190.00 target price on the stock in a research note on Thursday, October 12th.
-Bank of America upgraded shares of Chevron from a “neutral” rating to a “buy” rating and upped their target price for the stock from $190.00 to $200.00 in a research note on Monday, October 30th.
-UBS Group dropped their target price on shares of Chevron from $194.00 to $185.00 and set a “buy” rating on the stock in a research note on Thursday, December 14th.
-Finally, Raymond James dropped their target price on shares of Chevron from $200.00 to $175.00 and set an “outperform” rating on the stock in a research note on Monday, October 30th.
-Four investment analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Chevron has an average rating of “Moderate Buy” and an average target price of $186.50.
+Several research analysts have recently weighed in on the stock.
+StockNews.com initiated coverage on shares of Chevron in a report on Thursday, October 5th.
+They set a “hold” rating for the company.
+Royal Bank of Canada reaffirmed an “outperform” rating and set a $180.00 target price on shares of Chevron in a report on Tuesday, October 24th.
+BNP Paribas raised shares of Chevron from a “neutral” rating to an “outperform” rating and set a $190.00 target price for the company in a report on Thursday, October 12th.
+Mizuho reduced their target price on shares of Chevron from $215.00 to $195.00 and set a “buy” rating for the company in a report on Tuesday, November 14th.
+Finally, UBS Group reduced their target price on shares of Chevron from $194.00 to $185.00 and set a “buy” rating for the company in a report on Thursday, December 14th.
+Four research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $186.50.

-Chevron (NYSE:CVX – Get Free Report) last announced its quarterly earnings data on Friday, October 27th.
-The oil and gas company reported $3.05 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.70 by ($0.65).
+Chevron (NYSE:CVX – Get Free Report) last posted its quarterly earnings data on Friday, October 27th.
+The oil and gas company reported $3.05 earnings per share for the quarter, missing analysts’ consensus estimates of $3.70 by ($0.65).
+Chevron had a return on equity of 16.15% and a net margin of 12.11%.
 The firm had revenue of $54.08 billion during the quarter, compared to analysts’ expectations of $51.41 billion.
-Chevron had a return on equity of 16.15% and a net margin of 12.11%.
-The business’s revenue for the quarter was down 18.9% on a year-over-year basis.
 During the same period last year, the company earned $5.56 earnings per share.
-Equities analysts anticipate that Chevron Co. will post 13.13 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was down 18.9% compared to the same quarter last year.
+On average, equities research analysts anticipate that Chevron Co. will post 13.13 EPS for the current fiscal year.

 The business also recently announced a quarterly dividend, which was paid on Monday, December 11th.
-Investors of record on Friday, November 17th were given a dividend of $1.51 per share.
-The ex-dividend date was Thursday, November 16th.
+Stockholders of record on Friday, November 17th were given a dividend of $1.51 per share.
 This represents a $6.04 dividend on an annualized basis and a dividend yield of 4.03%.
-Chevron’s dividend payout ratio is 44.84%.
+The ex-dividend date of this dividend was Thursday, November 16th.
+Chevron’s dividend payout ratio (DPR) is presently 44.84%.

 Chevron Profile